 “There wasn’t an easy way for faculty and students in health programs to collaborate across colleges, so we created a department that would allow us to do just that,” said McGee.
 “The University needed a program and courses that are cutting-edge and interdisciplinary focused on human health.
 So we built one.”

 Achievements like this are why McGee is one of five finalists in the Academic Innovation and Leadership category as part of the Connecticut Technology Council's 2017 Women of Innovation program.
-The winners will be announced at the end of March.

 “I feel very honored and humbled to have been chosen to be among the finalists,” she said.